TcMenu/tcMenuLib/README.md

 Dave Cherry / TheCodersCorner.com make this framework available for you to use.
 It takes me significant effort to keep all my libraries current and working on a wide range of boards.
 Please consider making at least a one off donation via the sponsor button if you find it useful.

-TcMenu is a modular, IoT ready menu library for the Arduino and mbed platform, it uses plugins to support many displays, input devices and provides remote control using a simple protocol over Ethernet and Serial.
+TcMenu is a modular, IoT ready multi level menu library for the Arduino and mbed platform, it uses plugins to support many displays, input devices and provides remote control using a simple protocol over Ethernet and Serial.

 In any fork, please ensure all text up to here is left unaltered.